Lerma, State of Mexico: The city

 The most evident growth of the city has taken place in the areas around the Toluca-Mexico City highway to the Toluca International Airport.
 This area has always been important, with two of the city's best known monuments, the Lerma Bridge, constructed between the 17th and 18th centuries and the old highway arch being in this area.
 The latter was built in 1942 on the old highway connecting Toluca and Mexico City and in a style called “national Neoclassical” (neoclasico nacionalista).
 It is located 200 meters from the Lerma Bridge.
 The municipality's main industrial park is located here and accounts for about 60% of the industry in the municipality.
 Businesses here produce processed foods, textiles, metals, automobiles and chemical products, by companies such as Avcomex, Diconsa, Bayer, Barcel and Unilever.
 About 340 businesses total are in the park.
 The park has over 60 hectares of subdivided land available for further expansion.
 Some of the enterprises located here include.

 The highway has also attracted a number of commercial developments.
 The Las Plazas Outlet is one of the very few outlet malls in Mexico, located in the municipality on the Toluca- Mexico City highway.
-The mall contains over 150 stores selling a number of name brands at between 30 and 80% discount, including Zara, Massimo Dutti, Hugo Boss, Zegna, Nike, Reebok, Palacio de Hierro, Pull & Bear, Levi's, Aca Joe and Nine West.
-The mall was opened in 2002 and during its first year of operations it had over seven million visits.
+The mall contains over 150 stores selling a number of name brands at between 30 and 80% discount.
 Some of these customers are wholesalers who redistribute products in other parts of the country.
 The Plaza Sendero Toluca is one of the newest shopping malls in the municipality, opened in 2006.
 It is located in an area of the municipality experiencing growth due to its proximity to the Toluca airport and the Toluca-Mexico City highway.
 The mall was created by Grupo Acosta Verde with numerous stores and three hotels.
 Some of the businesses located here include Soriana, City Club, Cinepolis and about 150 others.
-The municipality also contains the first and only self-storage business, U-Storage, in Mexico.
-This was constructed and opened in the mid 2000s.